Our History in Kansas City

 Our History in Kansas City Neighborhoods

-2008 brought a recession that affected our economy, especially small service based businesses.
-Many were downsizing or closing but the salon grew.
-After finding a gallery space in the West Side/Crossroads she came off maternity leave early to supervise construction.
-The two years there marked an era of change and and soon another expansion was needed.
-But this time she wanted a space they couldn’t outgrow.
+The 2008 recession affected our economy and many small businesses downsized or closed.
+Our salon soon grew, so after finding a gallery space in the West Side/Crossroads, she came off maternity leave early to supervise construction.
+The two years there were short, but marked an era of growth for Studio 39.
+An expansion was needed and this time she wanted a space they couldn’t outgrow.

 From a local salon to a local brand.

-January 2nd, 2013 Studio 39 re-opened for the 3rd time in 11 years and the downtown location has always been in buildings that are part of KC history.
-Designing the salon was easy because she wanted it to reflect the Boho vibe of 39th street, and the colors of the Art Deco West-side gallery.
+On January 2nd, 2013 Studio 39 re-opened for the 3rd time in 11 years.
+Now the downtown location has been in this location for 8 years but has always been in buildings that are part of KC history.
+Designing the salon was easy because she wanted it to reflect the eclectic vibe of 39th street, and the colors of the Art Deco West-side gallery.
 Studio 39 Downtown is now a flagship to Studio 39 of Lakewood of Lee’s Summit.
-By honoring the history of the salon in Kansas City, Gemy built the Studio 39 brand.
+By honoring the history of the salons in Kansas City, she built the Studio 39 brand.

 Our History of Passion Projects